 Your brain wave balance affects your daily experience.
-Evidence from animal and human studies has shown transcranial photobiomodulation (tPBM), targeting the delivery light energy to the brain, improves neural connectivity and promotes the desired brain state based on calculated wavelength, frequency.
-Learn more about the Niraxx difference.
+Evidence from animal and human studies has shown transcranial photobiomodulation (tPBM), which delivers light energy to the brain, improves neural connectivity and promotes the desired brain state based on calculated wavelength, frequency.

 During a time when uncertainty looms large and anxiety is high, your brain can benefit from alpha waves.
 Alpha activity has been linked to a reduction in stress, anxiety and even pain.
 As early as the 1960s and 1970s, alpha wave biofeedback has been identified to be a useful tool for measuring anxiety and depression because alpha waves are linked with relaxed mental states.

 Mindfulness training and meditation have also been shown to produce noticeably more alpha waves.
-In fact, neuroscientists from Brown University claim in a 2015 study that the brain can benefit from “optimal inattention.”
+Neuroscientists from Brown University claim in a 2015 study that the brain can benefit from “optimal inattention.”
 The researchers believe that people who suffer chronic pain or have depression or anxiety, can reduce their symptoms by creating an alpha brain state through the “power to ignore,” or mindfulness.

 The ability to achieve and maintain a certain brain state is key to optimizing your brain for peak performance cognitively, physically and emotionally.
 And that state can be achieved through non-invasive, medication-free light stimulation .